 Afterward, you will find three options Inspiration, Informational or Focused.
 Selecting each tab will preview what the view will look like in your Edge browser background.
 Choose one and click the confirm button.

 Lastly, the optional sign-in and sync across multiple devices.
-Unless you need this, click Continue without signing in, as most users would do.
+Unless you need this, click Continue without signing in, as most users do.

 Now you will see The Microsoft Edge Internet Browser finally as per below: